-- 1. The child must be no younger than six years old on or before September 1 of the school year.
+- 1. The child must be no younger than six years old on or before September 1 of the school year to enter 1st grade.
 (This is a state statute for Public Schools and no exceptions are granted.) - 2.
+The child must have completed a full year of kindergarten.
+Students who seek entrance into first grade who have no kindergarten experience or who attended kindergarten in non-public, non-accredited, non-recognized, or home schools shall be evaluated for proper placement.
+The age-eligible student shall be placed in first grade pending proper placement as determined by the classroom teacher. - 3.
 The child must be capable of attending to a given task for a specific time period.
-(Time varies with task). - 3.
-The child must demonstrate self-motivation and self control. - 4.
+(Time varies with task). - 4.
+The child must demonstrate self-motivation and self control. - 5.
 The child's maturity and emotional development are appropriate for first grade or above.